handsontable/hyperformula/docs/guide/named-expressions.md

 ::: tip

 Expression names must be unique within a given scope, but you can override a global named-expression with a local one.
+For example:

 ```javascript
 // `MyRevenue` has to be unique within the global scope